Katykochte/CS-371/README.md

 ## Implementation
 As mentioned, the user input is collected through the C++ side, the program then proceeds through one of two options.
 #### Option 1:
 The workout generator is selected and the specific muscle group is collected along with a randomly generated int.
-These two parameters are passed to the main 'movement' function.
+These two parameters are passed to the main `movement` function.